ogbigboss/how-i-got-my-netflix-show-cancelled/README.md

 > Michael: Yeah, that looks pretty bad.

 > Michael Narrating: Powerful people don't like being pushed around.
 You can never quite predict what they're going to do... or have their washed-out Special Forces security guys do.

+> Michael Narrating: Home court advantage counts for a lot.
+You never know what's going to happen.
+You prepare for everything.
+Most bad guys expect you to just sit there and wait for them... like those are the rules or something.